aquietone/docs/aqobot/classes/brd.md

 ## Downtime

 * Selos will be kept up at all times
+* Aura will be kept up at all times
 * Familiar, mount and illusion keyring clicks will be kept up at all times
 * Rallying Solo will be used if low on mana or endurance